 What is Traditional Buildings Health Check Scheme?

-The Traditional Buildings Health Check Scheme is a pilot project initiated by Historic Scotland in partnership with Construction Industry Training Board (CITB) Scotland.
-There are 2 parts to the project:
+The Traditional Buildings Health Check Scheme was a pilot project which ran from 2013 – 2018.
+It was initiated by Historic Scotland (now Historic Environment Scotland) in partnership with the Construction Industry Training Board (CITB) Scotland.

-Stirling City Heritage Trust (SCHT) is responsible for the design, delivery and management of the membership service.
-Historic Scotland’s Technical Conservation Group has responsibility for the training element of the project.
+Stirling City Heritage Trust (SCHT) was responsible for the design, delivery and management of the membership service in partnership with the funding bodies.

-The findings of the pilot will assist Historic Scotland and other organisations, to consider if such a scheme can be set up in other locations in Scotland.
-However, there are some other resources and initiatives in other areas of Scotland that are available to assist owners with maintenance.
-See our Resources pages to check if there’s anything near you or speak to your Local Authority.
+The findings of the pilot are assisting Historic Environment Scotland in its consideration of how to extend the service to other locations in Scotland.
+There are some other resources and initiatives in other areas of Scotland that are available to assist owners with maintenance.
+See our resources pages to check if there’s anything near you or speak to your Local Authority.

-If you would like to see this scheme in your area vote here!
+If you would like to see this scheme in your area register your interest here.